temporalio/documentation/docs/cloud/tcld/generate-certificates.md

 #### --rsa-algorithm

-When enabled, a 4096-bit RSA keypair is generated for the certificate instead of an ECDSA P-384 keypair.
+When enabled, a 4096-bit RSA key pair is generated for the certificate instead of an ECDSA P-384 key pair.
-Since an ECDSA P-384 keypair is the recommended default, this option is disabled.
+Because an ECDSA P-384 key pair is the recommended default, this option is disabled.

 Alias: `--rsa`

-Specify a path to store the generated x509 certificate file.
+Specify a path to store the generated X.509 certificate file.

 Alias: `--ca-cert`